Firefox2100/py-sim7600/README.md

 The features or steps that are not planned to implement are:

 - Any form of application support (the ability to run this library directly as backend, server, etc.)

+## Contribution

+Currently this project is developed and maintained by myself.
+It's too large a project for me to finish alone, so any form of help is welcomed.
+However, please do not donate.
+Instead, I'd be more than happy if you could help with develop, debug, testing, or even just give me suggestions.
+Feel free to email me through GitHub, or any other contact method.

+### Bug tracking

+The bug tracking should be in this repository as issues.
+Feel free to open an issue for bugs or suggestions, but please properly tag it, and check if there're duplications.
+There're templates for issues created, but if it doesn't fit the purpose, feel free to write another one.

+### Pull request

+You can open any pull request without contacting me.
+Any improvements to this project is welcomed, and I'll merge them as fast as I could, if there's no confliction or bugs in the pull request.